 These two up and coming destinations are outstanding representations of sustainable whale shark tourism in the Philippines, setting a new standard and detracting from other destinations such as Oslob.
 Rather than feeding the sharks, operators in Sogod and Donsol have learnt about the whale sharks’ migrations, which follow the plankton.
 This allows visitors to enjoy natural interactions with the biggest fish in the sea while they happily swim along free from human interference.

 Sogod Bay offers incredible sightings, with whale sharks sometimes appearing in groups.
 This area has yet to be discovered by mainstream scuba diving, so visitors can expect uncrowded waters and pristine sites with wildlife in all shapes and sizes.
 Donsol hosts an even larger aggregation, and some of Southeast Asia’s biggest whale sharks have been observed there.
-All expeditions in the area are led by trained guides, with strict guidelines in place for the protection of whale sharks and snorkellers alike.
+All expeditions in the area are led by trained guides, with strict guidelines in place for the protection of whale sharks and snorkelers alike.

 • When to visit – Whale sharks migrate through the Philippines between November and May, with a peak in April